AmandaFernandes0701/Stech/README.md

 - **React Router DOM** – Manages client-side navigation seamlessly.
 - **React Toastify** – Provides user-friendly notification feedback.
 - **Styled Components** – CSS-in-JS for dynamic and modular styling.
 - **Framer Motion** – Enables smooth animations for an enhanced UX.
+- **Zod** – For schema validation, ensuring strict input validation throughout the application.
+- **React-Draggable** – Used for draggable elements to enhance the user experience with flexible UI components.
 - **Vercel** – A cloud platform for quick and efficient deployment.
 - **Git Commitizen** – Enforces a **conventional commit format**, improving version control and documentation.